 To set up a chained filter, the following steps need to be followed:

 1. Set up a personal filter on the employee, project or programme entity that supplies the information required from that entity.
 For example, to set up a chained filter that will only show issues that are assigned to employees that are in the project office, the first step would be to add a personal filter on the employee entity to only show employees whose department is "Project Office".

-The newly added personal filter will now be available on the employees entity under the personal filters heading.
+The newly added personal filter will now be available on the employees entity.

 2. Set up the filter on the intended entity.
 In our example above, the next filter should be set up on the issues entity.
 When setting up a filter on an employee list type field, project list type field or programme list type field, an additional operator will be available, namely "In".

 To set up the chained filter, select the "in" operator and then select the employee filter that was set up in step 1.

 3. Submit the filter item and submit the filter.

 This chained filter, if applied to the Issues List page, will only show issues that are assigned to employees that are in the Project Office (i.e. employees where the employee department field is "Project Office").

 Using the steps provided above, a whole range of chained filters can be set up using information from the employees, projects and programme entities.

 It's important to note that shared filters can only be used in chained filters if the filter is being set up within the administration module (i.e. as a global filter, user group filter, business rule filter, etc).